 NZB Files Made Simple

 NZB files list a group of posts that you want to download from Usenet.
 Most often, they list all of the parts of a single file you want to download.
 It doesn't sound as powerful as it is, but imagine a 4 Gigabyte video that you want to download.
 If it was uploaded in 1 Megabyte blocks then it is in 4,000 pieces!
-If you are browsing a newsgroup, then your Usenet software will just combine all of these and show you 1 listing for the single file that it really is, but what if you wanted to tell someone else about it?
-Better yet, what if you wanted to use a Usenet search engine, or Usenet Indexer, to find a file you like and have your Usenet software download it?
-That Usenet search engine needs to be able to give you something to help your news reader find those 4,000 pieces.
+If you are browsing a newsgroup, then your Usenet software will just combine all of these and show you 1 listing for the single file that it really is, but what if you wanted to tell someone else about that 4 Gigabyte video?
+Better yet, what if you wanted to use a web based Usenet search engine, or Usenet Indexer, to find files you like and have your software download them?
+That Usenet search engine needs to be able to give you something to help your software find those 4,000 pieces.
 That something is an NZB file.

 So, your friend sent you an NZB file for a great post, or you found something on a Usenet search engine that looks interesting and you downloaded the NZB file from them.
 It's a thin little file that looks almost readable if you opened it (go ahead, it's ok).
-You now give this to your Usenet software, and it will download everything automatically.
-Sometimes this is done by just double-clicking on it and other times you will need to click on a button in your software to tell it to open the NZB file, this just depends on what Usenet software you are using.
+You now give this one little file to your Usenet software and it will download everything automatically, and even decompress it.
+Sometimes this is done by just double-clicking on the NZB and other times you will need to click on a button in your software to tell it to open the NZB file, this just depends on what Usenet software you are using.

 Example of an NZB file:

 It has all of the information for each segment of what you are going to download.
 This includes the newsgroup it was posted to, the subject, who posted it, the date, and the size of all of the parts.

 Now you need software to be able to actually use it to download.
 The most popular software currently out there for this is SABnzbd.
 It has a massive user base and is stable, fast, free, works well with indexers, and it's also open source.